Natfan/work/btec/14/1/writeup.md

 #### ftp
 ftp is an inbuilt command within most distributions of Linux which allows the transference of files between clients, between servers, or any combination of the two.
 This allows user to access, view, download and store data from other sources quickly and easily.
 FTP stands for *File Transfer Protocol* and is highly useful for server administration, file backup and system restoration, along with file sharing and data presentation.
 The FTP command syntax is as follows: `ftp [-options] [-s:filename] <host>`, where the options can be things such as `-n` which disables auto-login, `-d` which enables a verbose output for debugging or `-g` to disable filename wildcards.
 The `-s:filename` option allows users to use a text file to execute commands, speeding up automation and ensuring that no mistakes are made during the setup of the command.
 The final option, which is `host` is the socket that the user wants to connect to.
 The socket is compromised of the IP address and the port.
 An example of this is as follows: `numerical/text IP:port`, or in more real world terms both `127.0.0.1:21` and `example.org:21` would both connect to the `example.org` FTP server, if you are connected to the server over LAN.
 The reason why the port is `21` is because the default FTP port is 21, but this can be changed with configuration, if required.

 FTP is event driven because it entirely relies on the user's input in order to connect.
-Even if the user writes a bash script to connect using a file to execute custom options, the user is still executing commands themselves via event driven sources such as keypresses.
+Even if the user writes a bash script to connect using a file to execute custom options, the user is still executing commands themselves via event driven sources such as key presses.

 #### gcalcli
 $def